wang301208/autoSuper-Artificial-Intelligence/autogpts/autogpt/README.md

   -c, --continuous                Enable Continuous Mode -y, --skip-reprompt             Skips the re-prompting messages at the
-                                  beginning of the script -C, --ai-settings FILE          Specifies which ai_settings.yaml file to use, relative to the AutoGPT root directory.
+                                  beginning of the script --autonomous                    Run without requiring user confirmation for each action
+  -C, --ai-settings FILE          Specifies which ai_settings.yaml file to
+                                  use, relative to the AutoGPT root directory.
                                   Will also automatically skip the re-prompt.